Streaming & Async Jobs

 approval_request.rejected | request_id, feedback |

 If your reply doesn't arrive within the node's streaming timeout, the workflow pauses with a checkpoint (run.paused) and resumes automatically once the input POST is received (run.resumed).
+That checkpoint is what makes the wait survive a dropped connection or a restarted process: the run's state is snapshotted so it can restart from exactly where it paused.
+See How pauses persist for the full lifecycle and Checkpoints for the underlying mechanism.

 import asyncio